Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Semi-classical Laguerre weight

 \subsection{Standard model of $E_6^{(1)}$-surfaces and $\pain{IV}$}

-We now recall the standard model of Sakai surfaces of type $E_6^{(1)}$ as provided by \cite{KajNouYam:2017:GAOPE}, with which we aim to identify those constructed in the previous section.
-These surfaces provide the space of initial conditions for the fourth Painlev\'e equation in the standard Hamiltonian form
+At this stage we have determined the surface type for the differential system \eqref{differential}, which tells us which Painlev\'e equation it should be transformable to, namely the fourth Painlev\'e equation $\pain{IV}$.
+For this we require the standard model of Sakai surfaces of type $E_6^{(1)}$ as provided by \cite{KajNouYam:2017:GAOPE}, with which we aim to identify those constructed in the previous section.
+These surfaces provide the space of initial conditions for the fourth Painlev\'e equation in the Hamiltonian form

 where $a_1, a_2$ are free complex parameters.
 This system is equivalent to $\pain{IV}$ for $q(t)$ in the usual scalar form

 Here $a_0$ is an extra parameter which will also appear in the point configuration, which is determined by the normalisation